psf/pyperf/doc/system.rst

 More options
 ============

-The following options were not tested by perf developers.
+The following options were not tested by pyperf developers.

 * Disable HyperThreading in the BIOS
 * Disable Turbo Boost in the BIOS